Nicolas-Botelho/leds-tools-public/docs/made/made_overview.md

 ![MADE Logo](../img/made_logo.png)

-MADE (Management as a Code) is an innovative plugin that helps Project Management and development teams efficiently create backlogs and sprints.
-It emphasizes process reuse and standardization, streamlining task management across projects.
+MADE (Management As Code) is a lightweight ecosystem — a DSL, a VS Code extension and a CLI — designed to make project management repeatable and automatable.
+Use MADE to declare projects, teams, backlogs and sprints using simple `.made` files, then generate documentation, metrics and GitHub issues from that single source of truth.

-## Key Features
+## Key features (short)

-- **Process Reuse**: Define processes once, reuse across projects
+- Process reuse: declare workflows once and reuse them across projects.
-- **Standardization**: Consistent project management across teams
+- Standardized project structure: consistent reports and artifacts for all teams.
-- **GitHub Integration**: Push directly to GitHub Issues and Projects
+- GitHub integration: optionally create or update Issues and Projects.
-- **Documentation Generation**: Auto-generate markdown reports
+- Documentation generation: produce markdown reports and SVG visuals automatically.
-- **Agile Support**: Built-in support for Epics, Stories, Tasks, and Sprints
+- Agile primitives: built-in concepts for Epics, Stories, Tasks and Sprints.

-## Core Components
+## Core building blocks

-MADE uses a Domain-Specific Language (DSL) that consists of:

-- **Project**: Configuration and metadata
+- Project: top-level metadata (name, dates, description).
-- **Team**: Team members and organization
-- **Backlog**: Epics, Stories, and Tasks
-- **TimeBox**: Sprints and iterations
+- Team: team and member declarations.
+- Backlog: epics, stories and tasks with estimates and links.
+- TimeBox: sprint/timebox declarations with start/end dates and capacity.
-- **Process**: Reusable workflows
+- Process: reusable workflows you can attach to items.
-- **Roadmap**: Milestones and releases
+- Roadmap: milestones and releases.

-## How It Works
+## Typical workflow (very short)

-1. Write your project structure in `.made` files using the DSL
+1. Author a `.made` file describing the project.
-2. Use VS Code extension or CLI to process the files
+2. Run the VS Code command or CLI to parse the file.
-3. Generate documentation or push to GitHub automatically
+3. Generate Markdown reports or sync with GitHub.
-4. Maintain consistency across projects with reusable processes
+4. Iterate on the DSL to keep documentation and issues in sync.

-## Benefits
+## Why use MADE

-- **Consistency**: Standardized approach to project management
+- Keep a single source of truth for planning and docs.
-- **Efficiency**: Reduce repetitive setup work
+- Automate repetitive setup (issues, projects, roadmaps).
-- **Integration**: Seamless GitHub workflow integration
-- **Documentation**: Auto-generated, always up-to-date documentation
-- **Collaboration**: Clear team structure and responsibility definition
+- Make reports reproducible and reviewable by stakeholders.